-If a you are experiencing difficult or complex symptoms your GP, Hospiscare nurse or hospital doctor may recommend an inpatient stay in Searle House, where you will be fully assessed and have time to talk about what is important to you and your family.
+If you are experiencing difficult or complex symptoms, your GP, Hospiscare nurse or hospital doctor may recommend an inpatient stay in Searle House, where you will be fully assessed and have time to talk about what is important to you and your family.

 Searle House is not a long stay unit.
 The average length most people stay in is about ten days, and about 50% of people are discharged home or on to another care setting such as a care home.

 Sometimes Searle House is the best place for you to be cared for during the last few days of life.

 You will find Searle House is very different from a hospital ward.
 We have a higher number of nursing staff to patients, so our staff can take more time to give you the care you need and listen to you and your family.

 Our consultant-led medical team is especially skilled in end-of-life care and in the control of worrying symptoms such as sickness and pain.

 Our main aim is to maximize your quality of life and to maintain your comfort and dignity.

 We do our best to provide you with home comforts, access to our gardens, freshly prepared meals, and individual televisions/radios.